PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 In order to vanquish my foes
 A Character should have
 The ability to cause one point of damage to another character when a successful attack is made

+###Feature: Character can make Critical Hits
+In order to slay my foes with vengeance
+A Character should have
+the ability to cause double damage to another character when they roll a natural 20